 Bradley E. Bernstein

-Bradley E. Bernstein is a senior associate member of the Broad Institute and a professor in the Department of Pathology at Massachusetts General Hospital and Harvard Medical School.
-He is also an Early Career Scientist of the Howard Hughes Medical Institute.
-He co-directs the Epigenomics Program at the Broad Institute, and serves as a principal investigator in the Broad’s Klarman Cell Observatory.
+Bradley E. Bernstein is an institute member at the Broad Institute and a professor in the Department of Pathology at Massachusetts General Hospital and Harvard Medical School.
+He co-directs the Broad’s Epigenomics Program and interacts extensively with the Cell Circuits Program, the Cancer Program, and the Klarman Cell Observatory.

-Bernstein oversees two major NIH projects at the Broad Institute.
-These include the NHGRI-sponsored ENCODE project, which seeks to catalog all of the working parts of the genome, and the Epigenomics Project, which produces reference epigenomes for human tissues and stem cells.
-This work benefits from an outstanding team of production-oriented scientists in the Epigenomics Program and extensive collaborations with the sequencing center, computational scientists, and disease researchers at the Broad Institute.
+Bernstein oversees a production center for the NHGRI-sponsored ENCODE project, which seeks to catalog all of the working parts of the genome, and to understand how their functional interactions give rise to the diverse cell and tissue types in a human.
+His group also investigates epigenetic landscapes of human tumors, including glioblastoma, leukemia, and Ewing sarcoma, and has identified epigenetic mechanisms that underlie malignant transformation, tumor propagation, and therapeutic resistance.
+This work benefits from an outstanding team of basic, clinical, and production-oriented scientists in the Epigenomics Program, and extensive collaborations with computational scientists and disease researchers at the Broad Institute and partner hospitals.

 After receiving his M.D. and Ph.D., Bernstein completed a residency in clinical pathology at Brigham and Women’s Hospital.
 He carried out postdoctoral research at Harvard University with Stuart Schreiber and also collaborated extensively with Eric Lander.
 He joined the faculty of Massachusetts General Hospital and Harvard Medical School in 2005.

-Bernstein’s honors and awards include a Howard Hughes Postdoctoral Research Fellowship for Physicians, a Young Investigator Award from the Academy of Clinical Laboratory Physicians, a Career Award in the Biomedical Sciences from the Burroughs Wellcome Fund, a junior faculty award from the Culpeper Foundation, a Howard Goodman fellowship, and the Martin Prize in Basic Research from Massachusetts General Hospital.
+Bernstein’s honors and awards include a Howard Hughes Postdoctoral Research Fellowship for Physicians, a Career Award in the Biomedical Sciences from the Burroughs Wellcome Fund, a junior faculty award from the Culpeper Foundation, election into the American Society for Clinical Investigation, and an Early Career Scientist award from the Howard Hughes Medical Institute.

 Bernstein received his B.S. from Yale University in physics and his M.D. and Ph.D. from the University of Washington School of Medicine.